 Using and Maintaining Firewalls

-Firewalls are programs that block attacks from foreign entities that are attempting to access private data.
-PCI DSS compliance standards demand that businesses have firewalls installed for their servers to ensure that they have a strong first line of defense against hackers.
+Firewalls are programs that block attacks from foreign entities attempting to access private data.
+PCI DSS compliance standards demand that businesses install firewalls for their servers to ensure they have a strong first line of defense against hackers.

 Secure Password Protection

-Routers, Point of Sale (POS) systems, and other third-party products often come with passwords that are randomized, yet generic.
+Routers, Point of Sale (POS) systems, and other third-party products often come with randomized yet generic passwords.
 Hackers can easily figure out these passwords, leaving businesses vulnerable to an attack.
-PCI DSS compliance requires businesses to ensure that they keep a list of all devices and softwares that require a password and that those passwords are changed periodically.
-Passwords should be kept in a secure inventory and should be changed every six months to ensure that hackers cannot get in.
+PCI DSS compliance requires businesses to keep a list of all devices and software that require passwords and that those passwords are changed periodically.
+Passwords should be kept in a secure inventory and changed every six months to ensure that hackers cannot get in.

 Protecting Cardholder Data

 Card data must be encrypted with algorithms that are established encryption keys.
 Regular maintenance and scanning of these account numbers are needed to ensure that no data goes unencrypted.
-Any unencrypted data must be encrypted immediately to avoid hackers or unauthorized parties from getting a hold of the data.
+In addition, any unencrypted data must be encrypted immediately to prevent hackers or unauthorized parties from getting a hold of the data.

 Transmitted Data Must Be Encrypted

-When a consumer pays with their card, their information is sent through a multitude of channels such as the payment processor or to home offices from local stores.
-Information passing through these systems must be encrypted to ensure that they are protected from hackers and that sensitive information is not sent to an unknown location.
+When consumers pay with their card, information is sent through many channels such as the payment processor or to home offices from local stores.
+Information passing through these systems must be encrypted to ensure that they are protected from hackers, and that sensitive information is not sent to an unknown location.

 Using and Maintaining Anti-Virus Software

-Viruses are the plague of the modern technological world and can be used by hackers to destroy or steal sensitive information.
+Viruses plague the modern technological world and can be used by hackers to destroy or steal sensitive information.
 For your business to be PCI DSS compliant, it must have ant-virus software installed and managed to ensure safe interaction with consumer information and the store’s PAN.

 Restrict Data Access

 Cardholder data should only be accessed during “need to know” situations, such as processing a payment.
 Anyone who is not involved in these transactions should never have access to this data.
-Anyone who does have access to cardholder data needs to be documented as well as any actions they take concerning the data.
+Anyone with access to cardholder data needs to be documented along with any actions they take concerning the data.

 Proper IDs for Data Access

-Individuals who are permitted access to cardholder data should have their credentials and identification on them at all times.
+Individuals permitted access to cardholder data should have their credentials and identification on them at all times.
 This ensures that no two users have the same username and password.
-This creates a more secure system and ensures a quicker response time in case the data ever did become compromised.
+In addition, this creates a more secure system and ensures a quicker response time in case the data ever did become compromised.

 Restricting Physical Access to Data

 All cardholder data must be kept in a secure location, both electronically and physically.
-Access to this data must be kept limited, and any access must be logged to remain compliant with PCI DSS regulations.
+Access to this data must be limited, and access must be logged to comply with PCI DSS regulations.

 Creating and Maintaining a Data Access Log

-All activity dealing with cardholder information must be properly logged to show how data flows and the number of times the data is accessed.
-This log must be kept electronically to ensure the accuracy of the information and to avoid altering of the information.
+All activity dealing with cardholder information must be logged appropriately to show how data flows and the number of times the data is accessed.
+This log must be kept electronically to ensure the accuracy of the information and to avoid altering the information.

 Testing for Vulnerabilities

-Scanning and testing the methods at which your company protects valuable data is required to reveal vulnerable areas of security measures.
+Scanning and testing the methods by which your company protects valuable data is required to reveal vulnerable areas of security measures.

-All of your business policies, equipment inventory, software, and employees who have access to sensitive cardholder information should be documented.
+Your business policies, equipment inventory, software, and employees with access to sensitive cardholder information should be documented.